Combined Bomber Offensive: Pointblank operations

 Following the heavy losses (about a quarter of the aircraft) of "Black Thursday" (14 October 1943), the USAAF discontinued strikes deep into Germany until an escort was introduced that could follow the bombers to and from their targets.
 In 1944, the USAAF bombers—now escorted by Republic P-47 Thunderbolts and North American P-51 Mustangs—renewed their operation.
-Gen. Eaker gave the order to "Destroy the enemy air force wherever you find them, in the air, on the ground and in the factories."
+Eaker gave the order to "Destroy the enemy air force wherever you find them, in the air, on the ground and in the factories."

-General Eaker was replaced at the start of 1944 as 8th Air Force commander by then-Major General Jimmy Doolittle Doolittle's major influence on the European air war occurred in early 1944 when he changed USAAF policy which required escorting fighters to remain with the bombers at all times.
-With his permission, some of the American fighters on bomber escort missions would fly further ahead of the bombers' (combat box) formations with the intention of "clearing the skies" of any Luftwaffe fighter opposition heading towards the formations.
-This greater freedom for the fighters fatally disabled the Zerstörergeschwader ("destroyer wing") of twin-engined heavy fighters wings and their replacement, single-engined Sturmgruppen of heavily armed Fw 190s, clearing each force of bomber destroyers from Germany's skies throughout early 1944.
-And after the bombers had hit their targets, the USAAF fighters were free to strafe German airfields and transport on the return journey to base, contributing significantly to the achievement of air superiority by Allied air forces over Europe.
+Eaker was replaced at the start of 1944 as 8th Air Force commander by then-Major General Jimmy Doolittle Doolittle's major influence on the European air war occurred in early 1944 when he changed USAAF policy which required escorting fighters to remain with the bombers at all times.
+With his permission, some of the American fighters on bomber escort missions would fly further ahead of the bombers' combat box formations with the intention of "clearing the skies" of any Luftwaffe fighter opposition heading towards the formations.
+This greater freedom for the fighters inflicted heavy losses on the less maneuverable Zerstörergeschwader ("destroyer wings") of twin-engined heavy fighters and their replacement, single-engined Sturmgruppen of heavily armed and armored Fw 190s, clearing each force of bomber destroyers from Germany's skies throughout early 1944.
+After the bombers had hit their targets, the USAAF fighters were then free to strafe German airfields and transport infrastructure when returning to base, contributing significantly to the achievement of air superiority by Allied air forces over Europe.